Crime Scenes, Detectives, Experts And Drafting Legislation

 Advanced Law & Trial Internship Summit Tier II

-The Advanced Law & Trial Internship Summit Tier II is a first-of-its-kind program that allows motivated high school students to intern with Goodwin Weber PLLC, work with private investigators, recreate crime scenes and assist in drafting a new law for the State of Maryland.
+The Advanced Law & Trial Internship Summit Tier II is a first-of-its-kind program that allows motivated high school students to intern with Goodwin Weber PLLC, work with current and former FBI agents, recreate crime scenes and work to enforce the Justice Against Sponsors of Terrorism Act of 2016.

 These cases contain highly confidential information and will require non-disclosure agreements and background checks from students and parents.

-Throughout the internship, students will connect with top law professors and leading attorneys about the cases, sift through legal documents, review evidence, and help prepare the clients for trial.
+Throughout the internship, students will connect with top law professors and leading attorneys about the cases, sift through legal documents, review evidence, and help prepare the case for trial.

-On the final day, students will present one key aspect of their cases at the Georgetown University Law Center to a retired federal judge, the clients, and legal team to assist with the strategy that will be used in filing the cases in the Summer or Fall of 2019.
+On the final day, students will present one key aspect of the case at the Georgetown University Law Center to a retired federal judge, the clients, and the legal team to assist with the strategy that will be used in filing the cases in the Fall of 2020.

 Rising Freshman To Graduating Seniors